 Starting early in the magic of morning light with high bird activity we hope to find Hartlaub's Spurfowl and other elusive species.

-After breakfast we pack up and head to the mighty Brandberg, Namibia's largest mountain, rising to 8450 feet above sea level.
-The stately Brandberg comprises a large massive inselberg of granite and has numerous valleys and gorges which offer not only good reptiles and birding but also larger animals such as Hartmann's Mountain Zebra, Oryx (Gemsbok), Springbok, Kudu, Klipspringer and Leopard.
-Sculptured trees and shrubs add to the beauty and are great to scan for birds.
+Our travels today take us via the mighty Brandberg, Namibia's largest mountain, at 2573m above sea level.
+It comprises a large massive inselberg of granite and has numerous valleys and gorges which offer not only good reptiles and birding but also larger animals such as Hartmann's Mountain Zebra, Oryx (Gemsbok), Springbok, Kudu, Klipspringer, and Leopard.
 Desert-adapted Elephant also occur in the Ugab River at the foot of the northern section of the mountain.

-There is a rich diversity of reptiles, scorpions and plant life including Welwitschia plant, the only member in the family Welwitschiaceae and is one of the more bizarre plants on the planet, on the western foot of the mountain.
-This plant is distantly related to the conifers of Europe, some of these plants are estimated to be 300 - 550 years old, the oldest determined age was 920 years.

-Birds are plentiful and raptors such as the African Black (Verreaux's) Eagle, Martial Eagle, Booted Eagle, Black-chested Snake Eagle as well as Lanner Falcon, Peregrine Falcon and Rock Kestrel are fairly common.
-The near endemic Herero Chat, Benguela Long-billed Lark and Rüppell's Korhaan can also be encountered at the foot of the mountain, other species such as Mountain Wheatear, Familiar and Karoo Chat, Pale-winged Starling, Red-faced and White-backed Mousebird, Bokmakierie, Grey-backed Cisticola, Black-chested Prinia and Sabota Lark are common and after good rainfall thousands of Namaqua Sandgrouse can be found drinking at the many seeps and springs that run off the mountain.
+There is a rich diversity of reptiles, scorpions, and plant life including Welwitschia plant, the only member in the family Welwitschiaceae and is one of the more bizarre plants on the planet, on the western foot of the mountain.
+Birds are plentiful and raptors such as the African Black (Verreaux's) Eagle, Martial Eagle, Booted Eagle, Black-chested Snake Eagle as well as Lanner Falcon, Peregrine Falcon, and Rock Kestrel are also fairly common.
+The near-endemic Herero Chat, Benguela Long-billed Lark, and Rüppell's Korhaan can also be encountered at the foot of the mountain, other species such as Mountain Wheatear, Familiar and Karoo Chats, Pale-winged Starling, Rosy-faced Lovebird, Red-faced and White-backed Mousebirds, Bokmakierie, Grey-backed Cisticola, Black-chested Prinia, and Sabota Lark are common and after good rainfall thousands of Namaqua Sandgrouse can be found drinking at the many seeps and springs that run off the mountain.